 FAQs

-What is the ideal output voltage for a high voltage negative ion generator?
+What is a high voltage negative ion generator and how does it work?

 Final Thoughts